Table of Contents

 Passive Microwave Observations

-Passive microwave radiometers, such as the Advanced Microwave Scanning Radiometer (AMSR‑2) on JAXA’s GCOM‑W satellite, measure natural thermal emission from the Earth at frequencies between 6 and 89 GHz.
-Snow grains scatter microwave radiation, reducing the brightness temperature.
-By exploiting the frequency-dependent scattering, algorithms can estimate snow water equivalent (SWE) — the amount of water stored in the snowpack.
-These sensors provide near-daily global coverage at coarse resolution (10–50 km), suitable for continental-scale analyses but too coarse for Alpine valley-scale assessments.
-Nonetheless, passive microwave data form the backbone of long-term SWE climate data records.
+Passive microwave radiometers, such as the Advanced Microwave Scanning Radiometer (AMSR-2) on JAXA’s GCOM-W satellite, measure the Earth's natural thermal emissions at frequencies between 6 and 89 GHz.
+Snow grains scatter microwave radiation, leading to characteristic reductions in brightness temperature.
+By analyzing frequency-dependent scattering and emission, algorithms estimate snow water equivalent (SWE), the amount of water stored in the snowpack.

 Impacts of Climate Change on Alpine Snow Cover